gotson/komga-website/src/faq/README.md

 You can try [MAL-Sync](https://github.com/MALSync/MALSync) which integrates with Komga and works with MyAnimeList, Kitsu, Anilist and others.

+## The memory consumption is huge

+TL;DR: The operating system _does not_ report the real memory usage of the application, so don't look at those figures.

+Komga runs on the Java Virtual Machine (JVM).
+The JVM works differently than other native programs in regard to memory consumption.
+On startup, the JVM will _reserve_ some memory from the OS, but that doesn't mean this memory is used by the application.
+If the OS needs to reclaim that memory, the JVM will try to release it.

+By default, the JVM would reserve 1/4th of the physical memory (depends on the total memory and JVM version), for instance if you have 32 Gb of memory, the JVM would reserve 8 Gb.

+To increase or limit the maximum memory, see [here](/installation/jar.md#increase-memory-limit) (jar) and [here](/installation/docker.md#increase-memory-limit) (Docker).

 ## How to enable DEBUG or TRACE logs?

 ### Via an `application.yml`